elysia090/Lab/docs/StoryD.md

 	•	provenance:
 	•	op: “create”|“edit”|“split_from”|“merge_of”|“move”
 	•	parents: array of { scene_id: UUIDv7, commit_id: sha256_hex }
 13.2 scene_id MUST equal the <scene_id> in its path.
 13.3 chapter_id MUST equal the <chapter_id> in its path.
 13.4 provenance.parents MAY be empty only when op=“create”.
 13.5 provenance.parents MUST NOT contain duplicates of (scene_id, commit_id).

 	14. Markdown Rules
 14.1 CommonMark
 14.1.1 body_md MUST be rendered as CommonMark-compatible Markdown.

 14.2 Newline normalization
-14.2.1 The server MUST normalize stored body_md newlines to LF (\n).
+14.2.1 The server MUST normalize stored body_md newlines to LF (”\n”).
 14.2.2 Incoming CRLF and CR MUST be converted to LF before canonicalization and storage.

 14.3 Raw HTML